ANTH 108. Latin American Cultures (3)

 ANTH 694.
 Practicum in Cultural Resource Management (3)

 Prerequisite: ANTH 607 or instructor consent.
 Internship involving the student directly in a work experience in cultural resource management.
+(Credit/No Credit only)

 ANTH 696A.
 Anthropological Research Design (2)

-Prerequisites: Classified status.
+Prerequisite: Classified status.
 This seminar will focus on how anthropological research is conceived and planned, with consideration of differing theoretical viewpoints and their usefulness.
 Students will discuss the unique position of anthropology among the sciences and humanities and resulting issues for research design.
 Students will review typical anthropological research problems, discuss appropriate methods and critique …

 ANTH 696B.
 Proposal and Grant-Writing (2)